briskwalking53/GettingandCleaningData/README.md

 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This course project includes 4 files.

+1. README.md

+README.md explains the analysis files is clear and understandable

+2. CodeBook.md

+CodeBbook.md with the data indicates all the variables

+3. run_Analysis.R

+run_Analysis.R performs the above five 5 steps.

+4. FinalData.txt

+FinalData.txt is the independent tidy data set with the average of each variable for each activity and each subject.